 It took a good hour or more before anyone plucked up the courage to go from the top after that.
 Of course, with nearly everyone jumping off the cliffs at the start, it presents a great opportunity to socialise with other people on the trip, which is what travelling is all about!

 Aside from the quality cliff jumping on offer, there is also the opportunity to go snorkelling and kayaking.
-With secluded beaches nearby, it is the perfect place to jump in a kayak and explore the beautiful surrounds.
+With secluded beaches nearby, it is the perfect place to jump in a kayak and explore the beautiful surroundings.

 As with anywhere backpacking the Philippines, the seas are teeming with marine life.
 Snorkelling at Ariel’s Point, you’re likely to see anything from clownfishes to dolphins if you are lucky.
 We were actually lucky enough to see dolphins on our way to Ariel’s Point, which made the trip even more special!